crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 16. The [ShouldOverrideUrlLoadingActivity](ShouldOverrideUrlLoadingActivity.java) sample demonstrates how to trigger shouldOverrideUrlLoading method, include:
+### 16. The [XWalkViewWithShouldOverrideUrlLoading](XWalkViewWithShouldOverrideUrlLoading.java) sample demonstrates how to trigger shouldOverrideUrlLoading method, include:

 * XWalkView can trigger shouldOverrideUrlLoading method